 An institution generally must seek recertification from the DOE at least every six years and possibly more frequently depending on various factors.
 In certain circumstances, the DOE provisionally certifies an institution to participate in Title IV programs, such as when it is an initial participant in Title IV programs or has undergone a change in ownership and control.
 At the time of the Reverse Merger, we were provisionally certified to participate in the Title IV programs and we had timely applied for recertification.
 Aspen submitted a voluntary preacquisition review application to the DOE in connection with the Reverse Merger, but the DOE had not acted on that application at the time of the Reverse Merger.
 Consistent with the Higher Education Act, Aspen's certification to participate in Title IV programs terminated after closing of the Reverse Merger, and Aspen must apply to DOE to reestablish its eligibility and certification to participate in the Title IV programs.
 However, in order to avoid significant disruption in disbursements of Title IV funds, the DOE may temporarily and provisionally certify an institution that is seeking approval of a change in ownership, like Aspen, under certain circumstances while the DOE reviews the institution's application.
 On March 15, 2012 the DOE asked Aspen to notify it in writing whether Aspen would be able to provide to the DOE by March 28, 2012 a letter of credit in the amount of \$105,865, which is 10% of Aspen's Title IV receipts in 2011.
-Aspen provided the requested letter of credit by March 28, 2012.
+On March 27, 2012, Aspen opened a 12-month money market account, maturing March 28, 2013 with its banking institution in the amount of \$105,865 and pledged that to the letter of credit.
+On June 18, 2012, the DOE, having reviewed Aspen's same-day balance sheet filing and application for approval of the change in ownership and control, notified Aspen of the DOE's requirement that Aspen increase its letter of credit by August 31, 2012 from 10% to 25% of Aspen's Title IV receipts in 2011.
+Aspen has timely informed the DOE that it will provide the additional letter of credit in the amount of \$158,800 by August 31, 2012.
 The DOE may impose additional terms and conditions in any temporary provisional program participation agreement that it may issue pending review of Aspen's application for approval of the change in ownership and control, including growth restrictions or limitation on the number of students who may receive Title IV aid.
 Furthermore, DOE may impose additional or different terms and conditions in any final provisional program participation agreement that it may issue after it reviews Aspen's application for approval of the change in ownership and control, including growth restrictions or limitation on the number of students who may receive Title IV aid.
 The DOE could also decline to recertify Aspen or otherwise limit its participation in the Title IV programs.